 The Property Transfer Notification Certification must be signed first by you, then by the buyer, and also by any real estate agents involved in the transaction.
 It must be completed and signed prior to signing a purchase and sale agreement.
 If you fail to initiate this, you could be assessed a penalty of up to $1,000, and ordered to pay other damages to the buyer.

-However, the condition and cost of repairs to bring failed systems up to code can become a major negotiation issue for sales of homes that fail Title 5, in situations where sellers are not willing to make the necessary repairs and buyers insist on having these repairs done.
-Not all home buyers will insist on this, however, and Massachusetts law doesn’t require home sellers to bring their septic systems into compliance with Title 5 before selling the property.
+The condition and cost of repairs to bring failed systems up to code can become a major negotiation issue in situations where sellers are not willing to make neededy repairs and buyers insist on having the repairs done.
+Not all home buyers will insist on this, however, and Massachusetts law doesn’t require home sellers to bring their septic systems into compliance with the law before selling the property.

 Including such additional disclosures is a matter for negotiation between you and the buyer.
 A qualified real estate attorney can assist with the negotiations.